 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.

 La Palabra, the newsletter of the State League, is posted online at the Newsletters page.
 The most recent issue is the Fall 2014 issue (PDF).
 It's a big one: 16 pages.
 Included are "save the date" notices for the Lobbying Workshop, and League Day at the Legislature.
 There are reports about the series of three Candidate Forums for statewide offices arranged by the State League, Transparency in Government, Independent Redistricting in Santa Fe, PNM's coal-fired San Juan Generating Station, Options for increasing high school graduation rates, the Affordable Care Act in New Mexico, and also -- calls for volunteers to replace the old webmaster.
 Keep up to date by reading La Palabra!

-The popular Who's Who, listing all your elected officials and how to contact them, has been updated to reflect the results of the November general election and other changes that took place in 2013.
-Download a copy here.
+The popular Who's Who, listing all your elected officials and how to contact them, will be updated to reflect the results of the November general election, once all of the contests have been finalized.
+Until then, you can download or view the 2014 Who's Who..
 Hardcopies are available at libraries and the League office.
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).
-Stay tuned for the 2015 update, which will come out after the November election!

 If you would like to help finance theWho's Who, please consider a contribution to the League's Education Fund.